Apple has integrated "Application Tracking Management" (ATT from App Tracking Transparency) for the first time in iOS 14.5.

 But five months after its release, former Apple developers Johnny Lin and Sean Halloran tried out ten of the App Store's top apps.
 They wanted to see if ATT stopped monitoring.
 To do this, they used the open source application Lockdown Privacy.

-The app promises to block trackers, ads and – from all applications of one s.
-So for ATT to work as Apple has promised, the Lockdown Privacy app shouldn't block anything.
+The application promises to block trackers, ads and malware - from all applications on a device.
+So for ATT to work as promised by Apple, the Lockdown Privacy app should not rule anything out.

 However, the test results were disappointing.